-• This represents investments in 15 private partnerships consisting of 11 focused primarily on the following strategies: buyouts, growth equity, secondaries, and co-investments.
+• This represents investments in 16 private partnerships consisting of 12 focused primarily on the following strategies: buyouts, growth equity, secondaries, and co-investments.
 These private partnerships typically have 10-15-year life cycles during which limited partners are unable to redeem their investments, but instead, receive distributions as the partnerships liquidate their underlying assets.
-The remaining 4 private partnerships are focused primarily on the following strategies: direct lending and distressed debt.
-These private partnerships typically have 7-15-year life cycles during which limited partners are unable to redeem their investments, but instead, receive distributions as the partnerships liquidate their underlying assets.
+The remaining 4 private partnerships typically have 7-15-year life cycles during which limited partners are unable to redeem their investments, but instead, receive distributions as the partnerships liquidate their underlying assets.

-Real Estate
+Real Estate/Real Assets